 Have you calibrated and zeroed your pressure transducer?
 Have you run an instantaneous value to confirm data quality?
-Have you run the Radwin Wizard and set all calibration factors?
 Have you run a GPRS test to confirm communications quality?
 Have you confirmed the GPRS message was received by DataGateTM?
 Have you sealed any joins in the pulser cable?
+Have you ensured there are no leaks around the pressure sensor?
 Have you confirmed an SMS message with the chamber lid closed?
 Have you recorded all your site information, serial nos, photos, etc?
 Have you closed all open chambers and recorded any damage?
 Have you left all wiring tidy and safe - not tied to ladders?
 Have you removed all your installation tools?
 Have you recorded the GPS location of the logger?